alxwen711/cdc_diabetes_prediction/README.md

 Insert a brief synopsis of the project here

-The full report of our findings can be found [here (replace this with the actual link once the report is up)](https://github.com/alxwen711/cdc_diabetes_prediction/main/report/cdc_diabetes_prediction_report.ipynb)
+The full report of our findings can be found [here](https://github.com/alxwen711/cdc_diabetes_prediction/main/notebooks/cdc_diabetes_prediction_report.ipynb).

 ## Dependencies